cmdruid/crypto-sessions/README.md

   2. Session handler.
   3. Server middleware.

+All library components should work in node and the browser.
+This library should also work within Cloudflare workers, but that is currently untested.

 ### Fetch Client

 For traditional fetch requests, this library provides a `SecureFetch` function that wraps the traditional `fetch()` method API.